Is It Okay to Sleep in a Bra?

 Is it Beneficial to Sleep in a Bra?

-The main benefit of sleeping in a bra is support—sleeping in a bra can limit breast movement, which can help alleviate breast pain and lead to more comfortable sleep.
+The main benefit of sleeping in a bra is support—wearing a bra under your pajamas can limit breast movement, which can help alleviate breast pain and lead to more comfortable sleep.
 If you find bras comfortable, then there is no reason not to sleep in one.
-Sleeping in a bra can also reduce discomfort related to pregnancy such as breast swelling, engorgement during breastfeeding, or when trying to wean off of breastfeeding.
+Sleeping in a bra (depending on its style) can also reduce discomfort related to pregnancy such as breast swelling, engorgement during breastfeeding, or when trying to wean off of breastfeeding.

 You might be wondering whether wearing a bra to bed can prevent breasts from sagging.
 We’ll cover that next.